enigmazhu/SDBD2020/index.md

 Qiang Tang is currently an assistant professor at New Jersey Institute of Technology, and also a director of JD-NJIT-ISCAS joint blockchain lab.
 Before joining NJIT, he was a postdoc at Cornell IC3.
 His research interests lie broaderly on applied cryptography and blockchain technology, and most of his work published at flagship venues of cryptography, computer security, and distributed computing venues.
 He won a few awards including MIT TR 35, China 2019 and a Google Faculty Award.

-## Invited Talk II:  Efficient Privacy-Preserving Federated Learning
+## Invited Talk II:  Efficient MPC-enabled Privacy-Preserving Federated Learning

 ### Dr. Zengxiang Li